Architecture

 Micro-Segmentation Beyond Perimeter Controls

 This is achievable with industrial firewalls, managed switches with ACL enforcement, and network architecture changes that do not require agents on PLCs or other constrained devices.
+It does not require a rip-and-replace of existing infrastructure.

 Privileged Access Management for OT